kondiz/casme/README.md

 or
 + `python3 eval.py IMAGENET-PATH --casms-path CASMS-PATH --log-path LOG-PATH --save-to-file`

-to get classification accuracy for modified images (masked-in, masked-out and inpainted masked-out images (see [the paper](https://arxiv.org/abs/1805.08249) for definitions).
+to get classification accuracy for modified images (masked-in, masked-out and inpainted masked-out images, see [the paper](https://arxiv.org/abs/1805.08249) for definitions).

 The option `--resnets-path RESNETS-PATH` can be used to load pre-trained classifiers from the `RESNETS-PATH` that will be also evaluated.
 It is assumed that these classifiers are all ResNet-50 and are saved in the format like in [this official repository](https://github.com/pytorch/examples/tree/master/imagenet).